Sykeet/Weather_Forecast/documentation/automatedTest.md

 **Purpose**
 To confirm that the API is capable of handling requests with special characters and non-English text without data loss or corruption.

-Certainly!
-Here's the detailed documentation for test case number 7 with 50 iterations for the entire collection:

 ---
 ---